pavannagula/Analysis-of-Data-Science-field-2023/README.md

-# Analysis on "Is Data Science a Dying Field in 2023" by scrapping the LinkedIn job postings
+# Analysis on "Is Data Science a Dying Field" by scrapping the latest 2023 LinkedIn job postings

 ## Introduction